Jim Tait (rugby league)

 Jim Tait was an Australian former professional rugby league footballer who played in the 1920s and 1930s.
 He played for the South Sydney in the New South Wales Rugby League (NSWRL) competition.
+He coached South Sydney Rabbitohs first grade from 1941- 1943 and later served on the club's board.
+His brother Alec, also played for the Rabbitohs.

 Playing career

 Tait was a Redfern United junior and made his first grade debut for South Sydney in round 9 of the 1928 NSWRL season against North Sydney at North Sydney Oval.
-Despite playing with Souths for nearly 12 seasons, Tait only made 16 first grade appearances for South Sydney.

 Representative career

 Tait was selected by New South Wales in 1931 and played in two matches against Brisbane firsts and Toowoomba.